percona/community/content/podcasts/18-kvm-hypervisor-experience-developing-a-new-os-and-all-things-scylladb.md

 ---
-title: "KVM hypervisor Experience, developing a new OS, and All things ScyllaDB - Percona Podcast 18"
+title: "KVM Hypervisor Experience, Developing a New OS, and All Things ScyllaDB - Percona Podcast 18"
 description: "We then go Deep diving into all things ScyllaDB including design decisions, the benefits, and what users are looking for."
 short_text: "The HOSS talks with Dor about his career covering working on the KVM hypervisor, developing a new OS, and also building an Open Source Database.
 We then go Deep diving into all things ScyllaDB including design decisions, the benefits, and what users are looking for."
 date: "2021-04-24"